maueroats/teaching/content/ap-cs/haskell/ch05/ch05-reading-guide.md

 1. What is the main idea behind the `quicksort` function?

 2. Write the `insertBefore` function that places an element before the current item with the given index in a list.
 Use as few built-in functions as you can.
-This is a thinking exercise not a practical exercise.
+This is a thinking exercise not a practical exercise -- figure out how to do it without `take`, `drop` or `splitAt`.
 {{< highlight haskell >}}
     insertBefore :: Int -> a -> [a] -> [a]
     insertBefore n item xs = undefined